 With regard to the service line for 8410 Greenwood Avenue North, the Deactivated designation was incorrect because the main feeding the line was still active.
 This failure to properly designate the status of the service as Active versus Deactivated has significant safety implications to the Company’s employees and the general public.
 The expectation of a Deactivated service line is that the gas main also had been retired and was inactive.
 Instead, this was not the case.
 The gas leak and the explosion show that both the service line and gas main were both active and fully pressurized with natural gas.
 It is likely that this incorrect designation contributed to the six-hour lapsed time between when the explosion occurred and when the gas was ultimately shut-off to the explosion site.
 PSE field personnel on site were likely operating on the assumption that the gas main feeding the service line was inactive when in fact it was not.
 This failure to properly designate the status of the service line is another indication of PSE’s poor record keeping and procedural failures compromising safety.

-This is a violation of WAC 480-93-018 for not maintaining accurate records.

 Abandoned Above Ground Service Line Not Removed – According to the Company’s records, the service line serving the buildings at 8409-8415 Greenwood Avenue North was 92 feet in length from the property line to the meter location.
 Of this total length, 62 feet was above ground and apparently running along the side of the building at a height of approximately two feet from the ground.
 In response to Public Counsel Data Request No. 30, subpart (a)(iv), the Company stated that PSE Operating Standard 2525.2100, Section 6 – Service Deactivation requires that exposed service piping be removed at the building when the service is abandoned.